Škoda Fabia: First generation (Type 6Y; 1999)

-In 2004 the Fabia received a facelift, with changed front fog lights and grille, slightly different rear lights, new steering wheel and revised specification levels.
+In the summer of 2004 the Fabia received a facelift, with changed front fog lights and grille, slightly different rear lights, new steering wheel and revised specification levels.
 The RS also had its final gearbox ratio changed.
 Most importantly, the Sport model was added, with the 75 PS 1.4 petrol being offered with a manual transmission.
-This engine was quickly dropped for the 1.2 HTP, which while not as powerful, was a much more free revving engine giving a more sporty feel and flexible drive.
+This engine was quickly swapped to the 1.2 HTP for the Fabia Sport; while not as powerful, it was a much more free revving engine, giving a more sporty feel and flexible drive.
 The Sport also had its specification changed to include red seat belts and sunset privacy glass from the B pillar to the rear.

 Again in 2006, the Fabia range was shown at the Geneva Motor Show had minor specification revisions.
-These include a center rear headrest, a central three-point seatbelt and an additional four bodywork colours.
+These include a centre rear headrest, a central three-point seatbelt and an additional four bodywork colours.
 The 1.4 16v 75 PS petrol engine was replaced with a more powerful 1.4 16v 80 PS engine.